nickgaya/bravado-types/README.md

   types with 2xx status.
 This is unsound, but may be useful if you are primarily concerned with responses when the request was successful.

-* `'union'`: The response type will be declared as the union of all response types defined in the schema.
+* `'all'`: The response type will be declared as the union of all response types defined in the schema.
 This is probably the most correct but is cumbersome, as the developer must perform manual type checks or casts to obtain a useable type.